Can pets eat Hot Dog?

 Description

-Hot dogs are cured sausage links made from beef, pork, poultry, or mixed meats and sold refrigerated, frozen, or at prepared-food counters.
-They are designed for quick cooking and are commonly served in buns with mustard, ketchup, relish, chili, cheese, or onions.
-Most versions are high in sodium and moderate to high in fat.
+Hot dogs are cured sausage links made from beef, pork, poultry, or mixed meats, sold refrigerated, frozen, or at prepared-food counters.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.